Saransh-cpp/BookRentApp-Chapter3/README.md

 - Chapter3 displays collections of top selling books as well as the option to have your taste curated and matched with a book.
 - Customers can filter and select books based on genre, after which placing immediate or deferred orders with the option to cancel.
 - If the customer isnt sure about a purchase they can add to a wishlist or just leave in the cart.
-- There is also a backend present which is used by administators to maintain the collection and available stock (which is private to customers obviously 😀)
+- There is also a backend Flutter application present which is used by administators to maintain the collection and available stock (which is private to customers obviously 😀)

 This application was built in Flutter using Dart, Firebase paired with firestore as a noSQL database are the backend of Chapter3.
 Functionality has been finalized, albeit with minor issues.
 Refactoring and UI work is also needed on this project besides the bug fixes.